direktt/direktt-auto-greet/readme.md

 ### Admin Shortcode (Front End)

-Intended only for Admin (no other user can see it), with this Shortcode Admin can change the current Out of Office Auto Responder mode.
+Intended only for Direktt Admin (no other user can see it), with this Shortcode Direktt Admin can change the current Out of Office Auto Responder mode:

 ```[direktt_auto_greet]```